org2blog/org2blog/.github/ISSUE_TEMPLATE/feature_request.md

 ### Description

-[Single sentence description of the feature.]
+[Please replace this with: _A single sentence description of the feature._]

 ### Prerequisites